CommunityToolkit/Aspire/src/CommunityToolkit.Aspire.Hosting.Azure.DataApiBuilder/README.md

 ### Configuration

 - `name` - The name of the resource.
-- `port` - The optional port number for the Data API Builder container.
+- `port` - The optional port number for the Data API builder container.
 Defaults to `random`.
-- `configFilePaths` - Opiotnal paths to the config/schema file(s) for Data API Builder.
+- `configFilePaths` - Opiotnal paths to the config/schema file(s) for Data API builder.
 Default is `./dab-config.json`.

-### Data API Builder Container Image Configuration
+### Data API builder Container Image Configuration

 You can specify a different registry/image/tag by using the `WithImageRegistry`/`WithImage`/`WithImageTag` methods: